nibudd/nibudd/README.md

 - 👋 Hi, I’m @nibudd, a jack-of-all-trades, a student of aerospace engineering, a novice framing carpenter, and a professional software developer
-- 👀 I’m interested in data engineering, neural networks, an web development
+- 👀 I’m interested in data engineering, neural networks, and web development
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on ...
 I'm not sure, try me
 - 📫 How to reach me ... [linkedin.com/in/nathanbudd](https://www.linkedin.com/in/nathanbudd)